 Family Counseling Extension Admission Requirements

-Note: Students admitted only beginning in the Fall term.
-Deadline for consideration is March 1.
+Note: Deadline for consideration is March 1 for students admitted only beginning in the Fall term.

 - A completed bachelor's or master's degree from an accredited institution of higher education and original transcripts from all prior undergraduate and/or graduate institutions.